 - Elevation 3,750 feet

-You can ride an 11-mile loop into the Three Sisters Wilderness by following the McBee and Crossing Way Trails and a forest road.
+You can ride an 11-mile loop into the Three Sisters Wilderness by following the McBee and Crossing Way Trails and looping back on a forest road.
 The first half of the loop is steep and rocky, but the second half is easy.
 In season, the wild rhododendrons add a froth of pink to the forest.

 A short trailer drive from the horse camp, you can ride the 8.5-mile Erma Bell Lakes Loop, which travels into the Waldo Lake Wilderness and past six pretty lakes.
 This ride is much easier than the other two above, and the scenery is wonderful.

 Box Canyon Horse Camp is across the road from the historic Box Canyon Guard Station, built in 1933 by the Civilian Conservation Corps.
 At the horse camp, you’ll find eleven campsites, nine with 4-horse corrals, and all with picnic tables and fire rings.
 The camp also features a toilet, stock water from a trough, and a day-use parking area.
 Camping is free at Box Canyon Horse Camp.